-

 - payment and transaction information;

-- contact preferences, including preference set for notifications, marketing communications, how the Service is displayed and the active functionalities on the Service;
+- contact preferences, including preference set for notifications, marketing communications;

 - comments and opinions; and

-- technical information regarding access to the Services (including IP address, approximate location, pages viewed and log data).
+- technical information regarding access to the Service (including IP address, approximate location, pages viewed and log data, display and active functionalities).

-- Calculation of charges and fees owed by the Customer to FingerprintJS in respect of the Services.
+- Calculation of charges and fees owed by the Customer to FingerprintJS in respect of the Service and Additional Services.

 - as set out in Schedule 4.